 Location aside, these are some specific groups of people who would find this gym suitable:

 If you’re a complete beginner in Muay Thai (and want a taste of how it’s like) Boxing King is perfect for you.
-Likewise, if you’re working in Bangkok’s city-center and want to do Muay Thai for recreation.
+Likewise, if you’re working in Bangkok’s city centre and want to do Muay Thai for recreation.

 However, if you’re looking for long-term serious training, you should train elsewhere.